vikneshsrv24/Customer-Segmentation/README.md

 # Customer-Segmentation
- Segregate based on purchasing pattern for targeted marketing
+ Seggregate based on purchasing pattern for targeted marketing.
+ - Here I'm going to find high-value consumers based on their purchasing pattern.